duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     Used to specify the base template (layout) to be used.
 Each template `group` is composed of several features.
 The template groups available are described in the [template overview](https://duck.co/duckduckhack/spice_templates_overview).

-    This will tell the template system that the templates belonging to the given group will be used for the `item`, `detail`, etc. **unless otherwise specified**.
+    This will tell the template system that the templates belonging to the given group will be used for the `item`, `detail`, etc. unless otherwise manually overridden.

     For example, `group: 'info'` will implicitly set: